 Preparation and decision-making process

-The Board of Directors has decided to establish a Compensation Committee.
-The Committee’s duties include preparing principles for remuneration of senior executives and the Board’s decision on proposals for guidelines for remuneration of senior executives.
+The Board of Directors has decided to set up a Remuneration Committee.
+The Committee’s duties include, inter alia, preparing principles for remuneration of senior executives and the Board’s decision on proposals for guidelines for remuneration of senior executives.
 The Board shall prepare a proposal for new guidelines at least every fourth year and submit it to the Annual General Meeting.
 The guidelines shall be in force until new guidelines are adopted by the General Meeting of Shareholders.
-The Compensation Committee shall also monitor and evaluate the programme for variable remuneration of senior executives, the application of the guidelines for the remuneration of senior executives, as well as the current remuneration structures and compensation levels in the Company.
-Remuneration to the President & CEO shall be decided by the Board of Directors after being prepared and recommended by the Compensation Committee, within the scope of established remuneration principles.
-Remuneration of other senior executives shall be decided by the Compensation Committee, within the scope of established remuneration principles and after consulting with the President & CEO.
-The President & CEO and other senior executives do not participate in the Board’s or Compensation Committee’s processing of and resolutions regarding remuneration-related matters in so far as they are affected by such matters.
+The Remuneration Committee shall also monitor and evaluate the programme for variable remuneration of senior executives, the application of the guidelines for the remuneration of senior executives, as well as the current remuneration structures and compensation levels in the Company.
+Remuneration to the President & CEO shall be decided by the Board of Directors after being prepared and recommended by the Remuneration Committee, within the scope of established remuneration principles.
+Remuneration of other senior executives shall be decided by the Remuneration Committee, within the scope of established remuneration principles and after consulting with the President & CEO.
+The President & CEO and other senior executives do not participate in the Board’s or Remuneration Committee’s processing of and resolutions regarding remuneration-related matters in so far as they are affected by such matters.

 The Board of Directors shall each year assess the need for a share-based incentive programme and when necessary present proposals for a decision to the Annual General Meeting.
 A decision on any share and share price-based incentive programme addressed to senior executives shall be made by a General Meeting of Shareholders and contribute to long-term value growth.
 Senior executives may be offered an equivalent incentive to that which would have been paid under a share or sharebased incentive programmes, if such a programme is impracticable in the country where a senior executive is tax resident, or if in the Company’s view such participation cannot take place at a reasonable administrative cost or economic contribution.
+In the case of share-based payment, information on acquisition periods and, where applicable, information on the obligation to retain shares after a certain period after acquisition shall be disclosed.
 The cost and investment for the Company and the incentive and financial outcome for such senior executives shall under such circumstances essentially correspond to the share or share price-based incentive programme.

-The Board of Directors may resolve to derogate from the guidelines, either in full or in part, if in a specific case there is special cause for the derogation and a derogation is necessary to serve the Company’s long-term interests, including its sustainability, or to ensure the Company’s financial viability.
-As stated above, the Compensation Committee’s duties include the preparation of the Board’s decision on remuneration issues, which also refers to decisions on derogation from the guidelines.
-If the Board resolves to derogate from the guidelines, the decision shall be reported at the next Annual General Meeting.
+The Board of Directors may temporarily resolve to deviate from the guidelines in part, if in a specific case there is special cause for the derogation and deviation is necessary to serve the Company’s long-term interests, including its sustainability, or to ensure the Company’s financial viability.
+As stated above, the Remuneration Committee’s duties include the preparation of the Board’s decision on remuneration issues, which also refers to decisions on devision from the guidelines.
+If the Board resolves to deviate from the guidelines, the decision shall be reported at the next Annual General Meeting.

 The Board’s remuneration report

-The Board’s remuneration report 2020 adopted by the Annual General Meeting in Momentum Group AB on 11 May 2021.
+The Board’s remuneration report 2021 adopted by the Annual General Meeting in Alligo AB on 11 May 2022.